tabishshamim18/Coding-Practice/Python/Question 08/Readme.md

-## Question: Convert Input Lines to Uppercase
+## Question 8: Convert Input Lines to Uppercase

 ### Problem Statement
 Write a program that accepts a sequence of lines as input and prints the lines after converting all characters in each sentence to uppercase.